sa-concept-refactoring/doc/main.typ

 // - Übersicht über die kommende Kapitel

 == Initial Situation
-The LLVM project @llvm_github is an open source repository on GitHub and contains the source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments.
+The LLVM project @llvm_github is an open source project, whose source code is available on GitHub.
+It contains the source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments.

 == Problem Description
-As of the new changes of C++20 type constraints were introduced.
-For this new added feature not many refactoring options do currently exist which should be changed with our SA.
+The clangd subproject contains a few refactor operations, but none specific to C++20 concepts yet.

 == Project Goal
-The goal of this project is to contribute a refactoring feature to the LLVM project, for the newly added type constraints for C++.
+The goal of this semester project is to come up with new ideas for refactor operations specific to concepts and to implement some of them.
+Ideally they should be submitted upstream as a Pull Request.

 // TODO where to place this?
 Is it needed?
 = Structure of This Report